canyapalak/flip-card-memory-game/README.md

 # flip-card memory game

-<h2>A single page flip-card memory game, built with React, Firebase, Bootstrap and plain CSS</h2>
+<h2>A single page flip-card memory game, developed with React, Firebase, Bootstrap and plain CSS</h2>

 <h2>Functionality and purpose of the application</h2>
 <p>